yoannitaa/employee_training_app/README.md

-# Python CRUD Application for [Business Domain]
+# Python CRUD Application for Employee Training Inventory

-A comprehensive Python application for managing [Data Entity] data with Create, Read, Update, and Delete (CRUD) operations.
+A comprehensive Python application for managing employee training inventory data with Create, Read, Update, and Delete (CRUD) operations.

 ## Business Understanding

-This project caters to the [Industry/Business Domain] industry, specifically addressing the need to manage [Data Entity] data efficiently.
-[Data Entity] plays a crucial role in [Explain the importance of data entity in business processes].
+This project caters to the banking or financial industry, specifically addressing the need to manage employee training data efficiently.
+Employee training inventory plays a crucial role in ensuring that employees have skills and competencies that align with the job competencies required by the organization.

 **Benefits:**

-* Improved data accuracy and consistency
+* Improved data accuracy and consistency of employee training records
-* Streamlined data management processes
+* Streamlined employee training data management processes
-* Enhanced decision-making through readily available data
+* Easier monitoring
 * ...
 (List additional benefits relevant to the business)

 **Target Users:**